Image Optimizer

 🔒 100% Private Processing

-• No Uploads - All processing happens in your browser using JavaScript
+- No Uploads - Everything runs in your browser

-• No Tracking - We don't track what images you process
+- No Tracking - We don't watch what you process

-• Offline Capable - Works without an internet connection after initial page load
+- Offline Capable - Works after the initial page load

-• Secure - HTTPS encryption, strong Content Security Policy, Subresource Integrity
+- Secure - HTTPS, strong CSP, Subresource Integrity

 Browser Compatibility

-Note: Desktop devices recommended for best experience when processing multiple large images.
+Note: Desktop is recommended when processing large batches.

 Troubleshooting